uchicago-dsi/textbook-datascience-1/textbook/12/chapter11-glossary.md

 A type of sampling when the selection of a sample is fixed or predictable, as opposed to involving randomness.

 ## Probabilistic Sampling
 A type of sampling where the probability of each unit being chosen is known before sampling is done.
-For example, **Sample random samples (SRS)**, in which each unit has equal probability of being chosen, is an example of a probabilistic sample.
+Simple random samples (SRS) are an example of probabilistic sampling.

 ## Distributions
 Possible outcomes for a random event and their probabilities.

 ## Probability Distributions
 The theoretical likelihood of a distribution.
 Probability distributions can be studied and understood without collecting any sample or conducting an experiment.
-See Probability Mass Function and Probability Density Function for examples.

 ## Empirical probability distributions
 The observed distribution that may come from multiple samples or repeated experiments.

 ## Random variable
-A numerical quantity representing an outcome of the event, often denoted by uppercase letters $X$ or $Y$.
+A numerical quantity representing an outcome of an event, often denoted by uppercase letters $X$ or $Y$.

-## Discrete
-Finite or countable infinite elements in its sample space.

-## Continuous
-Infinite elements in its sample space.

 ## Discerete Random Variable
-Refers occasions where the sample space is a set of possible outcomes.
-For example, $\{\text{Heads}, \text{Tails} \}$ for the outcome of a coin flip.
+A random variable containing finite or countably infinite elements in its sample space.
+The sample space of a discrete random variable is a set of distinct possible outcomes.

 ## Continuous Random Variable
-The sample space is often an interval of possible outcomes.
-An example of this would be an interval of possible adult heights in inches [24, 107].
+A random variable containing infinite elements in a sample space.
+The sample space of a continuous random variable is often often an interval of possible outcomes.

 ## Probability Mass Function (PMF)
 A function that assigns the probability of each possible outcome of a random variable for discrete random variables.